Share Your Talents - Be an Alumni Volunteer!

-The president and president-elect of your alumni association is Caryn (Long) Earl '98 and Bobby Sisock '05-'06M respectively.
+The executive board of your alumni association includes Bobby Sisock '05-'06M, president, Tim MacBain '03, president-elect, Caryn (Long) Earl '98, immediate past-presdient, Paula (Biesecker) Alcock '92, and Steve Thomas '04.
 If you are interested in becoming a candidate for the Alumni Association Board of Directors, contact the Alumni Relations office at firstname.lastname@example.org or 717-477-1218 with questions or to express your interest.
-You may complete a Board of Directors Nomination Form on-line or Print a Nomination Form.
+Interested?
+Please complete a Board of Directors Nomination Form on-line.
 Information in the form will be used to further review potential candidates for the Alumni Board.
-Fax to 717-477-4071, or mail to Alumni Relations, 1871 Old Main Dr., Shippensburg, PA 17257.

 Do you consider yourself to be an expert in your field?
 Do you have in-depth knowledge on certain topics or have a keen interest in anything from collectibles to current events?
 Be a part of our alumni experts/resource list.
 We are often tasked with identifying alumni who are knowledgeable on certain topics or in a specific career field whether it be to provide a reference in an article in the SU Magazine or to assist with a question/project.
 Let us know what your knowledge base and interests are.